 Example: You Say – I need to track my pain in this diary to help me find better ways to cope with it, and possibly ways to relieve it.
 I need your support to help me do that.
 If you see me getting very quiet and withdrawn, it usually means the pain is worse.
 Gently remind me to write it down and ask me if I need a cold drink or anything you know helps me.

 Example: You Say – Lack of sleep makes my pain worse, so I need your support when I go to bed early or take a nap.
-It won’t happen all the time, but when it does, I need for you not to make me feel guilty for taking care of myself.
+It won’t happen all the time, but when it does, I need you not to make me feel guilty for taking care of myself.

 I know you know where I am going here because it is where I often go when writing about very difficult situations…communication is the key.
 You can’t expect them to live up to your expectations without telling them what they are.

-So, ready to speak up?
+Ready to speak up?